astroport-fi/astroport-core/contracts/tokenomics/generator/README.md

 }
 ```

-In send.msg, you may decode this JSON string into base64 encoding.
+Inside `send.msg`, you may encode this JSON string into base64 encoding:
 ```json
 {
   "Deposit": {}
 }
 ```

-#### `DepositFor`
+### `depositFor`

-Deposits given lp amount and allocates ASTRO to beneficiary.
+Stakes a LP token in the Generator on behalf of another address.
-Execute this message by the LP token contract address from which you want to make a deposit.
+In order to stake in the Generator contract, you should execute this message inside the contract of the LP token you want to stake.

 ```json
 {